 The collections were a means actively to perpetuate the memory of the martyrs and the Catholic past.
-The understanding that action had to be undertaken since forgetfulness was setting in, puts the record collections directly into Pierre Nora's category of 'lieux de mémoire'.
+The understanding that action had to be undertaken since forgetfulness was setting in puts the record collections directly into Pierre Nora's category of 'lieux de mémoire'.
 In Nora's original definition, 'lieux de mémoire' were a remedy against forgetfulness, and worked at the interface between an active memory and history writing 'where memory crystallizes and secretes itself'.
-They are called into existence at 'a turning point where consciousness of a break with the past is bound up with the sense that memory has been torn'.36 The Catholic compilations were actively creating continuity: their use of words like 'perpetuating' shows that they understood that they had an active role to play in conveying information further down the chronological line.
-Referring to Knaresborough's collecting records in the early eighteenth century, the Catholic antiquarian Charles Eyston was glad that 'there is so pious and usefull a designe in hand, as to perpetuate the memory of our English Martyrs'.37 Similarly, T. Roydon wrote to John Knaresborough that he was 'extremely pleased with your zeal to perpetuate the memorie of these glorious champions of God's holy Church'.38 Both contributed lists of dates and information to the collection, and thus had been able to uphold the martyrs' memory, but believed that the sustained effort of gathering all known material and tracking down that which was nearly lost, would help substantially.
-This practice of compiling in order to prevent further losses and aid retention
+They are called into existence at 'a turning point where consciousness of a break with the past is bound up with the sense that memory has been torn'.
+The Catholic compilations were actively creating continuity: their use of words such as 'perpetuating' shows that they understood that they had an active role to play in conveying information further down the chronological line.
+Referring to Knaresborough's collecting records in the early eighteenth century, the Catholic antiquarian Charles Eyston was glad that 'there is so pious and usefull a designe in hand, as to perpetuate the memory of our English Martyrs'.
+Similarly, T. Roydon wrote to John Knaresborough that he was 'extremely pleased with your zeal to perpetuate the memorie of these glorious champions of God's holy Church'.
+Both contributed lists of dates and information to the collection, and thus had been able to uphold the martyrs' memory, but believed that the sustained effort of gathering all known material and tracking down that which was nearly lost, would help substantially.
+This practice of compiling in order to prevent further losses and aid retention was one aspect of the early modern period's important transformations in recording, storage and record management as studied by Ann Blair.39